-- It locates weak spots (such as bearing surfaces, parts under excessive vibrations, etc.) in all equipment, provides them a regular inspection and minor repairs reducing the danger of unanticipated breakdown.
+- Preventive Maintenance locates weak spots (such as bearing surfaces, parts under excessive vibrations, etc.) in all equipment, providing them with a regular inspection and minor repairs reducing the danger of unanticipated breakdown.

 - It involves; periodic inspection of equipment and machinery to prevent production breakdown and harmful depreciation.

 - Upkeep of plant equipment to correct the fault.